9 days from £3225pp plus international flights.

 Enjoy breakfast in the main lodge terrace, watching spray from Victoria Falls in the distance, a fitting conclusion to your African holiday which has had so many highlights.
 Later you'll be collected and driven the 15kms to Victoria Falls Airport, where the holiday ends.
 Breakfast

-Accommodation on a twin share basis; transfers and domestic flights as specified in the itinerary; all meals and drinks at Little Kwara and Lagoon Camp; all meals, local brand drinks and house wines at The Elephant Camp; all game viewing activities at Little Kwara and Lagoon Camp; 2 daily transfers to Victoria Falls a day at The Elephant Camp; meeting the Wild Horizons elephants from The Elephant Camp; laundry service at all camps.
+Accommodation on a twin share basis; transfers and domestic flights as specified in the itinerary; all meals and drinks at Splash Camp and Lagoon Camp; all meals, local brand drinks and house wines at The Elephant Camp; all game viewing activities at Splash Camp and Lagoon Camp; 2 daily transfers to Victoria Falls a day at The Elephant Camp; meeting the Wild Horizons elephants from The Elephant Camp; laundry service at all camps.

 International flights and taxes; visas; vaccinations; travel insurance; tips; items of a personal nature.

-Getting there: This holiday starts at Maun Airport and ends at Victoria Falls Airport.
+This holiday starts at Maun Airport and ends at Victoria Falls Airport.
 It would be best to get an international flight via Johannesburg, possibly using South African Airways.
-Return flights from the UK into Maun and out of Victoria Falls will cost from about £1100 per person, depending on season and availability.
+Return flights from the UK into Maun and out of Victoria Falls will cost from about £1200 per person, depending on season and availability.

 Departure dates: This is a tailor-made holiday that operates from January to November and can begin on the day of your choice.